telerik/xaml-docs/controls/radribbonview/how-to/howto-bind-command-to-helpcommand.md

 >tip In addition you can use the __HelpCommandParameter__ and the __HelpCommandTarget__ properties of the __RadRibbonView__ in order to pass additional data to the command.

->tip You can download a runnable project of the demonstrated example from our online SDK repository [here](https://github.com/telerik/xaml-sdk), after navigating to RibbonView/HelpFunctionality.
+>tip Find a runnable project of the previous example in the [WPF Samples GitHub repository](https://github.com/telerik/xaml-sdk/tree/master/RibbonView/HelpFunctionality).

 ## See Also
  * [Show Help Button and Change its Image]({%slug radribbonview-howto-show-help-icon-and-change-its-image%})